 Who is Christopher Wray, Trump's pick for FBI director?

-The Senate confirmed Christopher Wray, President Donald Trump's nominee for FBI Director, on Tuesday night.
+The Senate confirmed Christopher Wray, President Donald Trump's nominee for FBI Director, on a 92-5 vote on Tuesday night.

-Wray had already been unanimously approved by the Senate Judiciary Committee in July, after he earlier appeared before the committee.
+Wray had already been unanimously approved by the Senate Judiciary Committee in July, after he appeared before the committee.

-"I’m pleased today to support the nomination of Christopher Wray to be the next Director of the Federal Bureau of Investigation," Sen. Chuck Grassley, R-Iowa, the chairman of the Senate Judiciary Committee, said on Tuesday.
+"I’m pleased today to support the nomination of Christopher Wray to be the next Director of the Federal Bureau of Investigation," Sen. Chuck Grassley, R-Iowa, the chairman of the Senate Judiciary Committee, said in a statement on Tuesday.

 "Mr. Wray possesses the skill, the character, and the unwavering commitment to impartial enforcement of the law that we need in a FBI Director," Grassley said.